feibis/adspotfinder/README.md

 ## Documentation

-The documentation is available on the [website](https://dirstarter.com/docs).
+The documentation is available on the [website](https://adspotfinder.com/docs).
 It includes guides, tutorials, and detailed explanations of the code.
 I designed it to be as beginner-friendly as possible, so you can start making money from day one.

 If you found anything that could be improved, please let me know or contribute to the documentation yourself.

 ## Third-Party Services

-Dirstarter uses the following third-party services:
+Adspotfinder uses the following third-party services:

 - Database: [Postgres](https://postgres.org)
 - Analytics: [Plausible](https://plausible.io)